kuzzleio/kuzzle/doc/2/plugins/plugin-context/errors-manager/index.md

 Example:
 ```
 {
   "name": "<plugin name>",
-    "kuzzleVersion": ">=1.0.0 <2.0.0",
+  "kuzzleVersion": ">=2.0.0 <3.0.0",
   "errors": {
     "some_error": {
       "code": 1,
       "message": "An error occurred: %s",
       "class": "BadRequestError"
 	},
     "some_other_error": {
       "code": 2,
       "message": "An other error occurred: %s",
       "class": "ForbiddenError"
 	}
 }
-}
 ```

-The `errorsManager` provides two functions:
+The `errorsManager` exposes 4 functions:
-- To throw : `context.errorsManager.throw(error, placeholders);`.
-- To get the built error: `context.errorsManager.get(error, placeholders);`
+  - `get(errorId, ...placeholders)`: Returns the corresponding error
+  - `getFrom(error, errorId, ...placeholders)`: Returns the corresponding error derived from a previous one (eg: to keep the stacktrace)
+  - `reject(errorId, ...placeholders)`: Like `get(...)` but returns a rejected promise
+  - `rejectFrom(error, errorId, ...placeholders)`: Like `getFrom(...)` but returns a rejected promise

 Note that the `domain` is `plugins`, meaning that its code is fixed to `04` and cannot be changed.
 By default, the [subdomain](/core/2/plugins/plugin-context/errors/kuzzleerror/) code for plugins is set to `0`.
 A subdomain can be defined for a plugin in its configuration section in the [kuzzlerc file](/core/2/plugins/guides/manual-setup/config/).